 There is available evidence that the programmed theory of aging may be correct.
-It has been observed that variation in lifespan of any species is rather negligible.
+It has been observed that variation in the lifespan of any species is rather negligible.
 For example, spider monkeys live until around 25 years, while elephants live until about 70 years.
 Humans are expected to live until around 80 years of age before dying.
-These numbers remains relatively unchanged, unless there are health and nutrition issues.
+These numbers remain relatively unchanged unless there are health and nutrition issues.

 Error Theory of Aging